 But, did you know that you too can learn hypnosis to help yourself and others.

 The Hypnotherapy Training Course we recommend will teach you in very simple, understandible terms how you can gain access to this incredible tool and tap into the vast hidden capability of your own mind.
 Beat your fears, phobias, anxieties, addictions.
 Be more confident, assertive, focussed and happy.
 It’s transformational in so many ways … a real life-changer.

 Before we get into the details of just how you can learn hypnosis to overcome anxiety, fears and phobias let’s look at exactly what we’re talking about.

 A phobia is an intense fear of something that, in reality causes little or no danger to you.
 Common phobias and fears include heights, flying insects, highway driving, snakes, closed-in places etc. However you can develop phobias of virtually anything.
 Whilst most phobias develop in childhood, they can also develop later in life.

 If you have a phobia, you realise that your fear is irrational, yet you are unable to control your feelings.
 Just by thinking about the feared object or situation may make you anxious.
 And when you are actually exposed to the thing you fear, the terror is automatic and overwhelming.
-The experience is so nerve-wracking that you may go to great lengths to avoid it — e.g. inconveniencing yourself or changing your lifestyle.
-If you have fear of flying in the plane, you might not travel by plane ever, instead drive to that place if possible.
-If you have claustrophobia, for example, you might not be able to watch a movie in a cinema.
+The experience is so nerve-wracking that you may go to great lengths to avoid it – e.g. inconveniencing yourself or changing your lifestyle.
+For example, if you have fear of flying in the plane, you might not travel by plane ever.
+Or, if you have claustrophobia, you might not be able to watch a movie in a cinema.
 These are just a few examples of phobia.